knorm/knorm/docs/guides/fields.md

 and taking the rest of the field name as is.

-**NOTE:** since these methods are intended to work with a single row, they will automatically throw a `NoRowsFetched`, `NoRowsUpdated` or `NoRowsDeleted` error if the row is not found in the database.
+**NOTE:** since these methods are intended to work with a single row, they will automatically throw a `NoRowsFetchedError`, `NoRowsUpdatedError` or `NoRowsDeletedError` error if the row is not found in the database.

 ## Value casting